brendanoshea84/construction/README.md

 This project was made for Code Institue Data Centric Development Assignment The aim was to 'build a full-stack site that allows your users to manage a common dataset about a particular domain.'

-I have choosen to build a website for a construction company, "Develop This".
+I have choosen to build a website for a construction company, "Develop.
+This".
 This company was previously using other sites like dropbox, emails and even paper.
 This site was to help the company to become 'lean'.
 Meaning, instead of using a multitude of different sources, making one site incorporating all the company's need for ease of access.
 The company has grown from a tiny to a medium company and as such the company wanted to become more professional and help the employees and owner in their day to day operations.

 As such there are two sides for this website: